-The course enables you to develop your knowledge and practice of CBT skills, allowing you to work as a CBT (high intensity) practitioner.
+The course enables you to develop your knowledge and practice of Cognitive Behavioural Therapy (CBT) skills, allowing you to work as a CBT (high intensity) practitioner.

 Completion of this programme goes entirely towards meeting the requirements of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) for the training element of practitioner accreditation.
 If you're seeking accreditation, it is important to ensure that you will fully meet all requirements (available on the BABCP website).